Our recommendations are made independently. We may receive commissions from purchases made via our links.

 Overall Ratings

 We evaluate each model's overall rating by considering three main test categories: Performance (50%), Design (20%), and Usability (30%).
-Within each category, there are specific sub-categories that contribute to the overall score of that particular test segment.
+Within each category, there are specific sub-categories that contribute to the overall score of that particular segment.
 We'll explain these sub-categories in more detail below!

 Performance (50%)